12 Incredible Landmarks in Maui, Hawaii to See

 La Perouse Bay

 La Perouse Bay is found on the south shore of Maui, within Ahihi-Kinau Natural Area Reserve.
 This coastal landmark is made up of coves and small beaches.
-While it can be challenging to access the coves, especially during high tide, they are another amazing snorkeling location within the nature reserve.
+These coves can be challenging to access, especially during high tide.
+However, if you reach the, they are a fantastic snorkeling location.

 Maui Ocean Center